-For more information contact Meg Junk, Student Life Specialist at mjunk@ waubonsee.edu or (630) 466-6608.
+For more information contact Student Life at: studentlife@waubonsee.edu or call (630) 466-2369.

 Days of Service

 Waubonsee encourages students to give back to their community by participating in a day of service each semester.
 The Student Life Office actively promotes getting involved in civic engagement and volunteering throughout our service region.